GAIL ARNOFF [email]

 Steve Pinkerton teaches and writes about twentieth-century literature.
 Before coming to Case Western he taught at Cornell University, the University of Colorado at Boulder, and the University of Texas at Austin.
 His first book, Blasphemous Modernism: The 20th-Century Word Made Flesh (Oxford, 2017), shows how a shared commitment to blasphemy shaped the modernist imagination from Ulysses to The Satanic Verses.
 His other writings reflect a range of interests in modern culture—including literary engagements with jazz, psychoanalysis, and the second law of thermodynamics—and have appeared in Modernism/Modernity, Studies in the Novel, Paideuma, the Journal of Modern Literature, and the African American Review.

 Benjamin Sperry is an educator, historian and writer with a particular interest in race, incarceration, civil rights, the American South (especially Mississippi), and slavery.
 He has a background as a political campaign organizer, magazine and newspaper journalist, classroom teacher (in social studies and creative writing) in the Cleveland public schools, college history professor, teacher in a prison setting, and freelance writer.
-His SAGES course, which he created in 2013, involves teaching not only CWRU undergraduates but also a group of students incarcerated at Lorain Correctional Institution, a state prison in Grafton, Ohio.
-Originally from Connecticut, Sperry holds a bachelor’s degree from Connecticut College, a master’s from Wesleyan University, and a Ph.D. in history from CWRU.
+His SAGES course, which he created in 2013, involves teaching not only CWRU undergraduates but also a group of students incarcerated at Lorain Correctional Institution, a state prison for men located in Grafton, Ohio.
+Originally from Connecticut, Sperry holds a bachelor’s degree in history from Connecticut College, a master’s in liberal studies from Wesleyan University, a master’s in literature and creative writing from Bennington College, and a Ph.D. in history from CWRU.
+Since 2016, he has taught history and political science in university summer schools in China.

 John Wiehl has interests in the practice of representative democracy, literary forms, religious history, and cultural theory.
 His research and teaching range across nineteenth century British literature, from Romantic era poetry to later Victorian novels.
 He received a PhD from the University of Florida and MA and BA degrees from the University of Kansas, and he has also taught at Cornell College.